 The rest of the population enjoys what we have found to be a broadly pan-Caribbean fare, defined by the common geographic features and with roots in African and pre-Columbian indigenous cultures – with some interesting variations.

-Rice and beans, called riz et pois (rice and peas, like in Jamaica) is the centrepiece of daily consumption.
+Rice and beans, called riz et pois (rice and peas, like in Jamaica) is the centerpiece of daily consumption.
 Served with chicken, pork (griot), beef or goat and banan pes (fried plantain) this is the dish of the day for most Haitians.
 I found it to be very similar to the Dominican moro de habichuelas rojas, although on paper most of the recipes I have found are much plainer, with no seasoning except for salt and pepper.
 The banan pes is chopped into thicker pieces than Dominican tostones.
 In times of hardship, the only meal of the day may consist of riz et pois and nothing else.

-Ti Malice is a hot sauce made with onions, tomatoes and spicy peppers.
-According to Haitian folklore it is named after a man who made a hot, spicy sauce for his friend as a practical joke.
+Ti Malice is a hot sauce made with onions, tomatoes, and spicy peppers.
+According to Haitian folklore, it is named after a man who made a hot, spicy sauce for his friend as a practical joke.
 Other popular sauces are black bean sauce and one made with pigeon peas, which are called congo in Haiti.

 Pumpkin soup appears across the Caribbean.
 Unlike its Dominican cousin, Haitian joumou is not a cream of pumpkin but a pumpkin soup made with chunks of meat and vegetables.
-It is eaten on New Year’s Day and has a strong symbolic value, representing liberation from slavery.
+It is eaten on New Year’s Day and has strong symbolic value, representing liberation from slavery.
 Before independence, Haitians were forbidden to touch joumou (pumpkin) by the French slave-owners, so eating pumpkin soup reminds Haitians that they are no longer slaves.
 It is said to bring good luck to eat it on the first day of the new year.
 January 2 is Haitian Independence Day, and this year marks 200 years since Haiti became the second independent state in the Americas, the first being the United States.

 Riz djon djon is uniquely Haitian, a risotto made with black djon djon mushrooms, which are found only in Haiti.